avaseduard/iShop-frontend/README.md

 - Axios

 To do:
-- categories and subs:
-  - Portables: Laptops, Tablets, Phones
-  - Wearables: Watches, Earphones
+- product price field in product card
+- reset all filters

 Helpers:
 - € symbol